Cowgirls 'n Angels: Book

 A Cowgirls 'N Angels book was created to accompany the film.
 The book was written by Timothy Armstrong, Pam Bassuk, and Stephen Blinn.

 Reception

+Critical response

 The film received mainly positive reviews, with critics praising its "family-friendly" appeal.

+Box office

+The film opened to $54,675 and went on to gross $120,680 in Domestic box office takings.

 Sequels

 A sequel to the film, entitled Cowgirls 'n Angels: Dakota's Summer, premiered at the Dallas International Film Festival in 2014.
 Written and directed by Timothy Armstrong, the film followed new characters, and starred Haley Ramm as the titular Dakota, alongside Keith Carradine, Spencer Boldman and Emily Bett Rickards.

 Another sequel titled A Cowgirl's Story was released on April 18, 2017, and was directed by Armstong.
 This film features Bailee Madison from Cowgirls 'n Angels, but this time played a different character Dusty Rhodes.
 It also stars Chloe Lukasiak and Pat Boone.

 Another sequel, A Cowgirl's Song was released on April 22, 2022, again directed by Armstrong.
 It stars Cheryl Ladd, Savannah Lee May and Darci Lynne.